 The old Camp Tosebo boathouse.
-This
+This building was used

 to store all the watercraft.